keyper/keyper-ios-sdk/README.md

 - Improving ticket detail info view for the case when no upcoming event is available
 - Fixing some UIKit accesses that happened off-main-thread
 - Removing Example app because it was heavily outdated

+**2018-07-30**

+v1.1.1

+- Adding internal support for templates (e.g. for displaying banners in tickets above the barcode)
+- Fixing broken status bar color in archived tickets view.

 ## Getting Started